 - Then utilize a knife or spoon to spread buttercream on top of the Ensaymadas, followed by a liberal quantity of shredded cheese.

 - Alternatively, you may use instant yeast, which does not need to be proofed and can be mixed into the flour prior to kneading.
 Using quick yeast reduces rising time as well.
 Alternatively, add 1/4 cup of water for proofing ADY.

-- I suggest using SAF Instant Gold, which is designed for sweet dough, for puffier and quicker rising.
+- I suggest using SAF Instant Gold, which is designed for sweet dough for puffier and quickly rising.